-The purpose was to engage Senior Executive Service (SES) leaders with the experience of employees with disability in the Australian Public Service (APS).
-Feedback from participants in the first few 'ten plus ten' events was overwhelmingly positive and has continued to be so at subsequent events.
+The purpose of the 'ten plus ten' approach was to directly engage Senior Executive Service (SES) leaders with the experiences of employees with disability in the APS.
+Feedback from participants in the initial and subsequent 'ten plus ten' events has been overwhelmingly positive.

 The 'ten plus ten' model

 'Ten plus ten' events provide a forum for SES and senior management to hear first-hand from employees with disability about their experiences, both positive and negative, in their APS workplaces.

 Ten employees with disability share with ten SES employees or managers their experiences of working in the APS.
 These meetings have proven to be a useful learning exercise for all participants.
 They highlight areas where leaders and managers can focus to improve the employment experience of employees with disability.